samuelkurabachew/dtc-workshop/README.md

-# Jupyter Notebook for Pokémon type classifier
+# [Data Talks Club] GitOps for ML: Converting Notebooks to Reproducible Pipelines

+In this hands-on workshop, we’ll take a prototype in a Jupyter Notebook and transform it into a DVC pipeline.
+We’ll then use that pipeline locally to run and compare a few experiments.
+Lastly, we’ll explore how CML will allow us to take our model training online.
+We’ll use it in conjunction with GitHub Actions to trigger our model training every time we push changes to our repository.

-This Jupyter Notebook trains a CNN to classify images of Pokémon.
+As an example project we'll use a Jupyter Notebook that trains a CNN to classify images of Pokémon.
 It will predict whether a Pokémon is of a predetermined type (default: water).
 It is a starting point that shows how a notebook might look before it is transformed into a DVC pipeline.

 It is a fork of this example project: https://github.com/iterative/example-pokemon-classifier